Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 - to be completed ...

 ### translation_cs
-variable type: boolean
+variable type: string
-True if the translation follows the segment coordinates system, False otherwise
+segment name or joint name.
+It may refer to the proximal, distal or joint coordinate system

 ## Data columns and array of data